JimLynx/Channel-Lead-Resources/README.md

 ## Version Control

 > - Used Git for version control.
-> - Branches were created to work on alternative layout and buttons.
->   - user-confirmation branch > for implementing and testing confirmation modal dialogues.
+> - User-confirmation branch for implementing and testing confirmation modal dialogues.
-> - The branches were then merged with the master branch after any conflicts were addressed.
+> - The branch was then merged with the main branch after any conflicts were addressed.

 ---